 The best example of this is to think of what all is sold on Amazon.
 An Amazon affiliate, called an associate, can earn money from a consumer’s purchase on their site.
 So, if you are in a niche like toys, for example, you would be writing product reviews for your blog about toys being sold on Amazon and use your affiliate link to link to it.

-There are other sites, such as Target, Walmart, and others that you can find to promote tangible products as an affiliate too.
+Other sites, such as Target, Walmart, and others, promote tangible products as an affiliate.
 There are a few ways you can promote.
 Using text hyperlinks is one way, but you can also hyperlink images of the products back to the site.

 You do not have to link to an individual product either.
 Most sites have ways you can link to the entire store, or in the case of Amazon, you might link to a search results page within site or even to a bestseller’s list of the items.

-Amazon even has a carousel option where it rotates the products being showcased and gives you another way to capture the attention of the consumer who landed on your blog.
+Amazon even has a carousel option where it rotates the products being showcased and gives you another way to capture the consumer’s attention who landed on your blog.